Discrete Yamabe problem for polyhedral surfaces: Abstract

 \section{Abstract}

 We study a new discretization of the Gaussian curvature for polyhedral surfaces.
-This discrete Gaussian curvature is defined on each conical singularity of a polyhedral surface as the quotient of the angle defect and the area of the Voronoi cell corresponding to the singularity. \\We divide polyhedral surfaces into discrete conformal classes using a generalization of discrete conformal equivalence pioneered by Feng Luo.
+This discrete Gaussian curvature is defined on each conical singularity of a polyhedral surface as the quotient of the angle defect and the area of the Voronoi cell corresponding to the singularity. \\ We divide polyhedral surfaces into discrete conformal classes using a generalization of discrete conformal equivalence pioneered by Feng Luo.
 We subsequently show that, in every discrete conformal class, there exists a polyhedral surface with constant discrete Gaussian curvature.
-We also provide explicit examples to demonstrate that this surface is in general not unique.\\\\ 57M50, 52B10, 52C26
+We also provide explicit examples to demonstrate that this surface is in general not unique. \keywords{Delaunay triangulation \and Discrete Gaussian curvature \and Discrete conformal equivalence \and Hyperbolic geometry \and Piecewise linear metric} \subclass{57M50 \and 52B10\and 52C26}